ifip82conf/ifip82conf.github.io/pages/submissions/submissions.md

 Papers should follow these [author guidelines](http://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) using the appropriate template from the Springer website.

+To submit a paper to the conference:
+- [Register](https://ocs.springer.com/ocs/requestregistration) as a user in the Springer submission system
+- [Upload](https://ocs.springer.com/ocs/conference/submitpaperto/ISO2018) the paper through the system

-The Springer submission system opens at May 1st, 2018.
+Deadline for paper submission is 27 May 2018.